zenakuten/WS3SPN/README.md

 V12
 - Add support for utcomp team radar on hud
+- Add support for mutant style team radar on hud
 - Add new awards: combo king, shock therapy, rockets go boom
+- fix bug with crosshairs not working with widescreen fix

 V11
 - Fix more log spamming